 The TV is thin and shouldn't stick out much when wall-mounted.

-Build quality is decent.
+The TV feels decently built.
 Despite its all-plastic construction, there are no obvious gaps, and you shouldn't have issues with it.
 However, the TV still wobbles a bit.

 The Samsung Q70T has an outstanding contrast ratio, capable of producing deep blacks.
 Unfortunately, it doesn't have a local dimming feature to further improve it.
 Note that the contrast ratio can vary between individual units.

 Great SDR peak brightness.
 It can get bright enough to fight glare in most rooms and is fairly consistent when displaying different content.
 The 2% window is significantly darker due to the TV's CE (frame) dimming, which can't be disabled and may make dark scenes appear darker than they should.